-- ICSI - Our laboratory will decide the best method based on your sperm sample and history - ICSI can only be done on eggs that are mature - On average around two-thirds of eggs fertilize
+- Standard IVF or ICSI - Our laboratory will decide the best method based on your sperm sample and history. - ICSI can only be done on eggs that are mature - On average, around two thirds of eggs fertilize

 Embryo freezing

 - Good quality spare embryos can be frozen for future use - Embryo freezing and the length of time embryos for which can be frozen, will be discussed at your consultation.
 Please read HFEA forms MT and WT - Not all patients will have embryos suitable for freezing - Sometimes we may advise freezing of ALL embryos, avoiding fresh embryo transfer